 In music, Rock Me Amadeus, Take on Me, Like a Virgin, The Heat is On, I Wanna Know What Love Is and The Power of Love top the charts.
 At the movies, Americans watch Back To The Future, The Goonies, The Breakfast Club, The Sure Thing and The Care Bears Movie…

-As we move through the slate of films that John Pierson brought to sale, the series also shines a light on the social and political context of the particular moment.
+The series will shine a light on the social and political context of the particular moment.
 What was the political and national dialogue on and experience of Black America in 1986 when She’s Gotta Have It was released and lit a cultural fire?
 That same year, what was the national dialogue surrounding women and reproductive rights?
 What about sexual harassment?
 This is the year the Supreme Court finally decided women could seek legal damages for harassment in the workplace.
 Think on that.
 And what is the context of unfettered capitalism and the legacy of Reagonomics that shattered and abandoned middle America and to which Michael Moore gave voice to in Roger and Me?